archesproject/arches-docs/docs/developing/getting-started/creating-a-development-environment.rst

 + ``arches/`` - The local clone of your fork of the `archesproject/arches <https://github.com/archesproject/arches>`_ repo, this part of the code is often referred to as "core Arches."

 + ``my_project/`` - The location of your Arches project.
-This is the app in which you will be making the majority of your front-end customizations (new images, new template contents, etc.).
+This is the app in which you will be making the majority of your customizations (new images, new template contents, new plugins, etc.).

 **Database Configuration Storage**